Willy Brandt: Civil, family, and animal rights

 Regarding civil rights, the Brandt Administration introduced a broad range of socially liberal reforms aimed at making West Germany a more open society.
 Greater legal rights for women were introduced, as exemplified by the standardisation of pensions, divorce laws, regulations governing the use of surnames, and the introduction of measures to bring more women into politics.
 The voting age was lowered from 21 to 18, the age of eligibility for political office was lowered to 21, and the age of majority was lowered to 18 in March 1974.
-The Third Law for the Liberalization of the Penal Code (1970) liberalised "the right to political demonstration", while equal rights were granted to illegitimate children that same year.
+The Third Law for the Liberalisation of the Penal Code (1970) liberalised "the right to political demonstration", while equal rights were granted to illegitimate children that same year.
 A 1971 amendment to a federal civil service reform bill enabled fathers to apply for part-time civil service work.
 In 1971, corporal punishment was banned in schools, and that same year a new Highway Code was introduced.
 In 1973, a measure was introduced that facilitated the adoption of young children by reducing the minimum age for adoptive parents from 35 to 25.

-A women's policy machinery at the national level was established in 1972 while amnesty was guaranteed in minor offences connected with demonstrations.
+A woman's policy machinery at the national level was established in 1972 while amnesty was guaranteed for minor offences connected with demonstrations.
 From 1970 onwards, parents as well as landlords were no longer legally prohibited "to give or rent rooms or flats to unmarried couples or to allow them to stay overnight".
 In October 1972, the legal aid system was improved with the compensation paid to private lawyers for legal services to the poor increased.
 The Bausparkassen Act of 1972 placed all bausparkassen (building societies) under the supervision of the Federal Banking Supervisory Office from January 1974 onwards, and confined them "to the contract saving business and related activities".
 The Animal Protection Act, passed in 1972, introduced various safeguards for animals such as not permitting the causing of pain, injury, or suffering to an animal without justification, and limiting experiments to the minimum number of animals necessary.
 In 1971, rules were introduced making it possible for former guestworkers "to receive an unlimited residence permit after a five-year stay".